platforms.base module

 abstract property is_running: bool

-Return True while the platform event loop is active.
+True while the platform event loop is connected and listening, False before startup or after shutdown.

 property bot_identity: dict[str, str]